hartwigmedical/hmftools/pipeline/README_ONCOANALYSER.md

 [GRCh38](https://console.cloud.google.com/storage/browser/hmf-public/HMFtools-Resources/ref_genome/38) reference
 genomes.

-#### Duplicate marking and UMIs
+#### Duplicate read marking and UMI processing

-HMF's MarkDups tool is an alternative to the Picard and Sambamba mark duplicate routines and handles UMIs.
-It highly recommended that BAMs with high rates of duplicates and/or UMIs are re-run through MarkDups - see instructions below.
+The hmftools workflows is optimised to analyse reads processed by MarkDups, which has specialised approaches for duplicate read marking and UMI processing that are distinct from other common tools (e.g. Picard, Sambamba, UMI-tools, etc).
+Hence, it is strongly recommended that externally-generated BAMs are processed with MarkDups, this is particularly important where there are high rates of read duplicates or where UMIs have been used.

 ### WGTS workflow